monolithos/chief-keeper/README.md

 * Executes spells after their `eta` has elapsed in the GSM by calling `DSSSpell.cast()`

 ### Review
-The following section assumes familiarity with the [DSChief](https://github.com/dapphub/ds-chief), DSSSpells, and [DSPause](https://github.com/dapphub/ds-pause) (Governance Security Module), as well as the processes within [MakerDAO Governance](https://community-development.makerdao.com/governance).
+The following section assumes familiarity with the [DSChief](https://github.com/dapphub/ds-chief), DSSSpells, and [DSPause](https://github.com/dapphub/ds-pause).

 ## Architecture
 ![alt text](operation.jpeg)